Professional Services Contractual Agreements (PSCAs)

 - Professional Services Contractual Agreements (PSCAs) where the total project expense (compensation, travel, lodging, etc.) is anticipated to exceed $50,000 are to be handled through a competitive selection process coordinated by the Procurement Services Department.
 Selection of the contractor will be based on a variety of criteria including, but not limited to: demonstrated competence, experience, knowledge, ability to meet the University's needs, references, methodology, and unique qualifications.
 In addition, the contractor must offer a fair and reasonable price consistent with current market conditions.

-- Departments will continue to have the latitude to choose contractors and develop PSCAs under $50,000, except where a conflict of interest exists.
+- Departments will continue to have the latitude to choose contractors for PSCAs under $50,000, except where a conflict of interest exists.
 However, departments will be expected to document the selection process they have followed for all PSCAs in excess of $2,000.
 The documentation should include the names of other contractors that were considered and the reasons for the department's selection.
-This documentation is to accompany the PSCA and a requisition, which are to be sent to the Procurement Services Department.
-Procurement cards are not to be used for the acquisition of professional services.
+This documentation is to accompany the PSCA and a non-catalog requisition, which are to be sent to the Procurement Services Department.
+Purchasing cards (P-Cards) are not to be used for the acquisition of professional services.

 - All PSCAs in excess of $2,000 will require review and approval by the Procurement Services Department before the contractor begins to perform the specified tasks.
 Until signed by the Procurement Services Department, the PSCA is not valid and the contractor will not be paid for services performed.